What is a VPN?

 Using a VPN is the simplest method to secure your internet traffic and keep your online identity under wraps.
 After all, your communications are passed through an unbreakable tunnel that no one can look into, be it cybercriminals, governments, or internet service providers.

 Your IP address tells the internet who you are and where you “live” in the world.
-With a VPN, you can change your IP address to any country in a matter of seconds, allowing you to browse as if you were physically there.
+With a VPN, you can change your IP address to any country within seconds, allowing you to browse as if you were physically there and unlock geo-restricted streaming content.

 When you connect to the internet via your ISP, the data you transmit is unencrypted and can be viewed by anyone.
-Using a VPN is your best bet to stay protected as all your information is encrypted and can’t be deciphered.
+Using a VPN is your best bet to stay protected as all your information is encrypted and can’t be deciphered by any prying eyes.

 Governments, advertisers, ISPs, and websites track everything you do online and use that information as they see fit without your knowledge.
-A VPN masks your actual identity by assigning you a shared IP address, so your activities can’t be linked back to you
+A VPN masks your actual identity by assigning you a shared IP address, so your internet activities can’t be linked back to you.

 Why Should I Use a VPN?